gustavares/cos-tutorial/TUTORIAL.md

 }
 ```

+We don't check for errors because we leave this resposability for the caller, which is wrapped in a `try/catch` block like we will see in the next [section](#32-routes).

+#### 3.1.1 listFilesFromBucket function

+From the `cos` object, we are calling the `listObjects` method from the `ibm-cos-sdk`, passing an options object with the bucket name.
+Then we check if the `results` object or its `Contents` property are `null`, if so we return an empty array.
+If there is content to be return we map the `Contents` object to get its `Key` property, which is the file name.

+#### 3.1.2 getPresignedUrl function
 From the `cos` object, we are calling the `getSignedUrl` method from the `ibm-cos-sdk`, passing the operation we want the URL to be able to do and an options object with the bucket and file names.
 To upload a file we are going to pass `putObject` as the operation, if we want to download a file we are going to pass `getObject`.

 You can also pass an `Expires` option to determine how long the URL will live, if no value is passed it defaults to 900 seconds(15 minutes).
 Read more about the `getSignedUrl` method: [https://ibm.github.io/ibm-cos-sdk-js/AWS/S3.html#getSignedUrl-property](https://ibm.github.io/ibm-cos-sdk-js/AWS/S3.html#getSignedUrl-property)